amanjpro/zahak/README.md

 # Play Zahak online

 Zahak is new to LiChess, you can play him and be impressed with him.
 His LiChess handle is [zahak_engine](https://lichess.org/@/zahak_engine).
 He is currently running on an old RaspberryPi device, so do not expect a truly amazing performance.
 But, hopefully he will be online 24/7.

+# Rating

+Zahak is participating in some tournaments arranged by [Chess Engine Diaries](https://chessengines.blogspot.com/), he recently advanced to the E7 in the 44th edition of JCER competition.

+He is also listed in the [CCRL ratings](https://ccrl.chessdom.com/ccrl/404/), his current rating is around 1922.

 # Implemented Features: